mbaumer/us_hep_funding/docs/_states/MN.md

 # MN -- Sen. Alan Franken (D) and  Sen. Amy Klobuchar (D)
 ## Committees
+Alan Franken is the #4 Democrat on the Senate Energy Subcommittee on Energy

 Alan Franken is the #5 Democrat on the Senate Committee on Energy and Natural Resources

 Amy Klobuchar is the #3 Democrat on the Senate Committee on Commerce, Science, and Transportation